-Did you know that depending on the language used, that artist names, album titles, and track titles actually needs to be “cased” a certain way (as in, “upper case” vs “lower case” letters)?
+Did you know that depending on the language used, album titles, and track titles actually need to be “cased” a certain way (as in, “upper case” vs “lower case” letters)?
 It can be tricky to navigate, but with the following info you should be all set to case like a pro!

 English Title Casing